farginfirmware/fargin-firmware/firmware-on-MCU/apps/service-via-serial/README.md

 service-via-serial

-With this app, a **major** feature of the FarginFirmware architecture is introduced - namely the ability to invoke native MCU services via a serial interface.
-If you can invoke mcu services via a serial interface, then you can:
+With this app, a **major** feature of the FarginFirmware architecture is introduced - namely the ability to invoke native mcu services via a serial interface.

+If you have the ability to invoke mcu services via a serial interface, then you
+have:

- - test/debug native MCU services during firmware development
+ - the ability to test native mcu firmware during development
- - develop/test Lua code on a pc
+ - the ability to develop Lua code on a pc
+ - the ability to test the hardware (believe it or not, the problem isn't always software - sometimes it's hardware)

 Being able to test/debug native code via a serial interface will be invaluable going forward when developing new native code services.

 Likewise, the ability to develop Lua code on a pc provides for rapid app development.